oneapi-src/oneTBB/rfcs/README.md

 - There must be a `README.md` file that contains the main RFC itself (or links to a file that contains it in the same directory).
   - The body of the RFC should be based on [template.md](template.md)
   - The directory can contain other supporting files, such as images, tex formulas, and sub-proposals / sub-RFCs.
-  - We will not insist on the use markdown or the exact template file for new RFCs.
-But we do strongly prefer a text-based file that can be rendered by Github to allow for easy collaboration using PR comments.
+  - It is not required to use the markdown file format based on the exact template file for writing RFCs.
+However, it is strongly recommended to use text-based file format that can be rendered by GitHub to allow for easy collaboration using PR comments.
 Even so, files such as pdfs may be acceptable.
 - If the RFC is written in markdown.
 The width of the text should be limited by 80 symbols, unless there is a need to violate this rule, e.g. because of long links or wide tables.